 Jeans have managed to survive for years and are worn by people of all genders and generations.
 The women from India who live in my town wear flowing saris with intricate designs and these very cool billowing pants that look so comfortable.
 Younger people are painting right on their bodies with tattoos.

 Men have their style too.
-On a plane recently, I saw one man in cool cowboy boots.
+On a plane some time ago, I saw one man in cool cowboy boots.
 Another man across the aisle had dreadlocks, a black tee shirt and baseball cap.
 The guy to my left wore a business suit and tie.
 It is fun to notice all the different things people do to express their style.
 Beauty is all around us.

 Another friend of mine from college days stopped coloring her hair and let it grow out.
 Now she has beautiful long dark curls mixed with white streaks.
 She has survived many health challenges, including a kidney transplant and said to me, “I want to be an old lady.”